navit-gps/raspbian-ua-netinst/README.md

 # raspbian-ua-netinst
 Automatically install Navit on a Raspberry Pi

+Questions about this?
+Ask us on IRC! irc://irc.freenode.org/navit or http://webchat.freenode.net/?channels=navit

 Example of Navit running on a Raspberry Pi 2 with the Adafruit 3.5" 320x240 Touchscreen
 ![Example](https://github.com/navit-gps/raspbian-ua-netinst/raw/master/example.gif "Navit on Raspberry Pi")